 It involves the application of pressure and movement (stretching, lifting, shaking, rotating and swinging) to the soft tissue of the body (skin, muscles, tendons, ligaments and fascia) within a continuous soft rhythmic rocking.
 The client is encouraged to be passive – in the sense of not trying to do anything, but allowing the body to relax into the movements.
 This in itself quickly highlights areas of muscular tension and holding.

 Pulsing can take a number of forms, distinguished by the intent with which it is approached by both client and therapist (for example, relaxing, playful or as deeper emotional therapy).
 In the ‘lighter’ modes, clients sometimes experience gentle emotional release and often enter a trance-like state.
 Sessions usually have a deeply relaxing yet energising effect.
 Here the benefits may include a release of deep physical tension, an increase in flexibility and movement repertoire, and an improved general sense of well-being and energy.
 On a deeper level, it can also be performed explicitly as a form of body psychotherapy, encouraging the client to become aware of their emotional responses, patterns of breathing and physical areas where “they feel tense, tight, weak, uncomfortable or painful and aware of protective holding patterns”.
 In this way clients may discover and release deeply embodied emotions.
 Whichever form is used, many of the effects of Pulsing occur below the level of conscious awareness and continue to resonate in the bodymind for some time after sessions.

-Session are usually at least 30 minutes ~ $30
+Session are usually around 30 minutes ~ $25

 *Longer sessions per client’s request.